Ankitkumarjaiswal23/Tech_challenge/README.md

+**3-tier Environment Set-Up in AWS Cloud Using IaC tool (Terraform).**

-**Deploying a 3-Tier WordPress Architecture on AWS using Terraform.**
+-> **Deploying a 3-Tier WordPress Architecture on AWS using Terraform.**

+ **There is basic Pre-requisites required before going to perform this project.**

+These are like which I have understand and gone through are given below-

+**-AWS Knowledge**

+    Virtual Private Cloud (VPC)

+    Subnets, NACLs, Security groups, NAT gateways, Internet gateways

+    Elastic compute cloud EC2

+    Auto scaling

+    Application Load balancer

+    Relational database service

+    Install and configure AWS CLI locally.

+**-Terraform knowledge**

+    Infrastructure as Code (IaC) Hashicorp Configuration Language (HCL)

+    Understanding of Terraform moduless

+    Install and configure Terraform locally.

 **First of all we should know about the 3 tier architecture- **

 The 3-tier architecture is a common software architectural design that comprises three layers, each with its obligations:

-Presentation layer: This layer is responsible for presenting information to the end user, receiving data from the user and dealing with client interactions.
+**Presentation layer:** This layer is responsible for presenting information to the end user, receiving data from the user and dealing with client interactions.

-Application layer: This layer processes information/data and performs any business rationale/logic.
+**Application layer:** This layer processes information/data and performs any business rationale/logic.

-Data layer: This layer stores and manages data
+**Data layer:** This layer stores and manages data

 If done properly, this architecture provides an adaptable, versatile and manageable mode of deploying applications, taking factors such as high availability, scalability, security and cost-effectiveness into consideration.